 “The nitrous line started there,” Super Stock reported, “went over the rear axle housing right up to the front.
 It ended at the motor plate, which was rifle-drilled.
 One of the supports holding the hood scoop was also rifle-drilled.
 This tall slender rod delivered the nitrous to the top of the hood scoop via a small stainless steel line that terminated with two jets centered over the carburetors.
 With those two 0.029in jets we made 120lb ft more torque at 7,000rpm and averaged 90 more horsepower.”

-The disclosure’s startling immediacy is still an astounding thing to remember, the significance of what he’d done and how ingeniously it had been orchestrated.
+The disclosure’s startling immediacy is still an astounding thing to remember; the significance of what he’d done and how ingeniously it had been orchestrated remains vivid.
 Father Bob Glidden later declared the nitrous oxide system was detection-proof.

 To prevent a tech inspector from activating it by switching on the ignition and opening the throttle, a combination of events were required.
 “The shock switch had to be on, the computer switch on, the engine running and the throttle fully open.
 Trust me, this isn’t fiction,” Glidden concluded.
 Some regarded the affair as a heroic episode while others realized it had extensively diminished Rusty’s star, which is the reason ensuing alleged offenders have been less forthcoming, confounding prying minds for years.

 Though the Jerry Eckman – Bill Orndorff Pro Stock nitrous explosion at Columbus, Ohio in the late nineteen-nineties couldn’t be denied, details of the Dodge Boys alleged transgressions remain unsubstantiated.
 In the Eckman incident, a nitrous cylinder had been concealed in the dry-sump oil reservoir, which, unsurprisingly, overheated and exploded—and with it Eckman’s career.